Bristol Premier League Division One rules and formats 2024

 Eligibility for the Bristol Premier League

-Eligibility to play in the Bristol Premier League is dependent on the assignment of Premier Status.
+Until 2023 eligibility to play in the Bristol Premier League was dependent on the assignment of Premier Status.
 Click here for the criteria.
+However, from the 2023 season eligibility was achieved a via a vetting process.

 The league season runs from January 1st to November 30th inclusive.
 Only play-off matches can be concluded after the end of the season, but these MUST be completed by December 14th at the very latest.